 – What’s your favourite day on the itinerary?

 Day 4 from Ambleside over the two passes – it’s something else!
 A very challenging but rewarding day on the bikes.
 These are high mountain passes and the scenery is endless.
 Both are completely different, based on the formation of the rock.
 You’ll experience a massive mixture of everything trail–wise.
-The descent down Gatesgarth pass into Haweswater is really special – you drop from nearly 600 metres, descending for 300 metres – it’s about a mile–long descent!
+The descent down Gatesgarth pass into Haweswater is really special – it’s about a mile–long, fantastic!